game-difficulty/2048EndgameTablebase/src/help.md

 - **Game**: Provides the basic game functionality and AI.
 - **MiniGame**: Offers various modified mini-games with higher difficulty levels.
-- **Practise**: Shows the optimal moves to help you learn game strategies.
+- **Practice**: Shows the optimal moves to help you learn game strategies.
 - **Test**: Tests your mastery of endgames.
 - **Settings**: The global settings and table calculation.
 - **Help**: Displays the help documentation to guide you on how to use the software.